amityadav/AWS-SAA-C02-Notes-2020/Course/Route53/README.md

 In AWS you have to use ALIAS records to point your root domain to other DNS records such as your ELB.

+Amazon Route 53 alias records provide a Route 53–specific extension to DNS functionality.
+Alias records let you route traffic to selected AWS resources, such as CloudFront distributions and Amazon S3 buckets.
+They also let you route traffic from one record in a hosted zone to another record.

+Unlike a CNAME record, you can create an alias record at the top node of a DNS namespace, also known as the zone apex.
+For example, if you register the DNS name example.com, the zone apex is example.com.
+You can't create a CNAME record for example.com, but you can create an alias record for example.com that routes traffic to www.example.com.

 ## DNS IN AWS

 ### [Routing policies available in AWS](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/routing-policy.html)